Meet Zahra, the Hand in Hand trainer fighting Covid-19

-“Before (joining a self-help group) I didn’t know about market surveys or pricing,” says Feroza, putting the finishing touches on an ornate red shawl as her daughter looks on.
+“Before (joining a Self-Help Group) I didn’t know about market surveys or pricing,” says Feroza, putting the finishing touches on an ornate red shawl as her daughter looks on.
 “I’ve also started sewing seasonal products and selling at the markets in Mazar-i-Sharif (the closest major city).
 It’s made a huge difference; I now earn 3,775AFN (US $68) a month.”

 Future sewn up

 And that’s not the only benefit for the future.
-To meet the growing demand for the bedding and clothes she tailors, Feroza has taken on three young women from her village as apprentices, some of them mothers themselves.
+To meet the growing demand for the bedding and clothes she tailors, Feroza has taken on three young people from her village as apprentices, some of them mothers themselves.
 Each earns a share of the income from the pieces they sew, and all have plans to become fully-fledged tailors.

 Monthly earnings 3,775 AFN (US $68)